Innovations in Renewable Energy: Shaping a Sustainable Future

 Dr. Rajesh Gupta: Based at UC San Diego, Dr. Gupta’s work focuses on energy-efficient microarchitectures.
 He leads various research projects that aim to reduce power consumption in both computing and communication components.

-Prof. Kirk Cameron: A recognized face in green computing, Cameron’s research at Virginia Tech led to the development of novel power management technologies, offering scalable energy savings across servers.
+Prof. Kirk Cameron: A recognized face in green computing, Cameron’s research at Virginia Tech has led to the development of novel power management technologies, offering scalable energy savings across servers.

 Dr. Partha Ranganathan: Currently at Google, Dr. Ranganathan’s research delves into energy-efficient server designs and sustainable data centers.
 His insights into reducing the carbon footprint of large-scale computing infrastructures are invaluable.